Jobava/suggestions-for-pootle/README.md

 8. Add small textboxes next to suggestions to give reasons why certain suggestions are rejected and give contributers a view of those reasons along with the related string.

 9. Add the ability to ignore formatting rules for specific strings (perhaps specifying why), on a string by string basis.
 For example, Romanian quotes are like „this” and sometimes we also have to put quotes around terms that are unquoted in English, this triggers the 'quotes matching' and the 'double-quote' rule.

+10. Related to 9, per-language specific regexes or parsing rules for: common mistakes, terminology violations, style and tone, common formulas etc.